nhrade/Grive/README.md

 Made by K.A @ HackRU

-To build go must be installed along with the dependencies
+To build go must be installed along with the dependencies using the go get tool
   - github.com/skratchdot/open-golang
   - code.google.com/p/google-api-go-client/drive/v2
   - code.google.com/p/goauth2/oauth